Metropolitan District Homeowners’ Rights Task Force

 Anita Kabrick

-by Snickerdoodle, 10 months ago
+by Snickerdoodle, about 2 years ago

 It is my opinion that Green Valley Ranch Metro District No 7 (GVRE MD 7), which includes The Reserve, was created in a quasi ponzi scheme format.
 The developer, Clayton Properties, dba Oakwood Homes has their finger in the pot of all entities affecting the community.
 They have financial interest in, or majority seats on the Boards of the following: